-We are excited to announce that we’ve partnered with the U.S. Census Bureau to support the #2020Census!
-As a partner, we’ll be working to ensure that our community is accurately represented.
-Starting March 12, 2020, households across the United States will be able to respond online, by phone, or by mail.
+As a partner of the U.S. Census Bureau for the 2020 Census, we’re working to ensure that Freeport is accurately represented.
+You should have already received one or more invitations in the mail from the U.S. Census Bureau asking you to complete the 2020 Census online, by phone, or by mail.
 Each household will receive reminders to respond to the Census through April.
 Census Takers will begin going door to door to the households who have not responded by mid-May to get responses in person.

 You can help ensure that our community is accurately counted by responding to the 2020 Census survey.
 Your response impacts health clinics, fire departments, schools, and even roads and highways.
 The Census can shape many different aspects of our community.